apace100/origins-docs/docs/power_types/item_on_item.md

 [Power Type](../power_types.md)

-A power type that can execute an entity action upon using an item on an item, similar to how you would put items in a bundle (right-clicking an item on an item in a GUI).
-It can also run an item action to the item that is right-clicked, and to the item that's used to right-click an item.
+Executes an entity action or item actions on the item used for right-clicking an item, or the item that's been right-clicked when the player uses an item on an item (e.g: right-clicking an item on top of an item, like how you would put items in a bundle).

 Type ID: `origins:item_on_item`